wojdyr/fityk/doc/model.rst

 and than tries to find the width of the peak (``hwhm``, and ``area`` = *height* × *hwhm*).

+If the highest point is at boundary of the given range, the points from the boundary to the nearest local minimum are ignored.

 The values of height and width found by the algorithm are multiplied by the values of options :option:`height_correction` and :option:`width_correction`, respectively.
 The default value for both options is 1.

-If the highest point is found near the boundary of the given range, it is very probable that it is not the peak top, and, if the option :option:`can_cancel_guess` is set to true, the guess is cancelled.

 The linear traits ``slope`` and ``intercept`` are calculated using linear regression (without weights of points).